 Photoshoot in the Sacred and Secret Canyon of Sukawati

 Photo Credit - www.bestthingstodoinbali.com

-Although Bali is best known for amazing beaches and beautiful rice paddies, Bali also has plenty of Canyons and beautiful rock formations which maybe new to some Muslim travellers.
+Although Bali is best known for amazing beaches and beautiful rice paddies, Bali also has plenty of Canyons and beautiful rock formations which may be new to some Muslim travelers.
 The Guwang Hidden Canyon – yes, people named it as hidden as the location – is located in Guwang, a small village in Sukawati, Gianyar Regency just around 30 minutes from the city center of Denpasar through Bypass Ida Bagus Sumantra.
 You might find that entrance of the canyon is next to the temple, Pura Dalem Guwang.

-For any artist, photographer, creative, or simply anyone who wants to be wowed by a real life view of nature’s masterpiece – this secret canyon is a must-visit in your muslim-friendly travel to Bali.
+For any artist, photographer, creative, or simply anyone who wants to be wowed by a real-life view of nature’s masterpiece – this secret canyon is a must-visit in your muslim-friendly travel to Bali.

 Located Near Pura Beji Guwang in Sukawati, it is just a short 5 – 10 minutes walk along the shallow river.
-However, do take note that some climbing over rocks are required to reach the canyon.
-You will also pass a river, which may very in depth and flow.
+However, do take note that some climbing over rocks is required to reach the canyon.
+You will also pass a river, which may vary in depth and flow.
 Many parts of the river are very shallow, but some can be deeper than it seems so watch your step.
 Don’t worry about looking for Bali Travel Guides For Muslim Travelers in Bali as there are many available in Bali that can direct you to find halal food in Bali.
 You can also browse our Muslim Travel Blog

 before you visit this Bali for more information.